-Remainder B Beyond (in thousands) - Total 0 f 2011 201 2-2013 201 4-2015 2015 Operating lease obligations \$ 1,104 \$ 86 \$ 711 \$ 307 License agreements (1)
+(in thousands) Total Remainder of 2011 2012-2013 2014-2015 Beyond 2015 Operating lease obligations \$ 1,104 \$ 86 \$ 711 \$ 307 License agreements (1) - -

 (1) As discussed in Note 10 to the financial statements appearing at the end of this prospectus, we have executed several agreements to license intellectual property.
-The license agreements require us to pay upfront license fees and ongoing annual license maintenance fees, totaling a minimum of \$95,000 per year beginning in 2012 up to a maximum amount of \$155,000 per year beginning in 2015, as well as reimburse certain patent costs previously incurred by the licensors, as applicable.
+The license agreements require us to pay upfront license fees and ongoing annual license maintenance fees, totaling a minimum of \$95,000 per year beginning in 2012, up to a maximum amount of \$155,000 per year beginning in 2015, as well as reimburse certain patent costs previously incurred by the licensors, as applicable.
 We have not included maintenance fees beyond the remainder of 2011 in the table above since the minimum annual payments are perpetual and the agreements are cancelable by us at any time upon 90 days' prior written notice to the licensor.
 Amounts for 2011 were paid prior to September 30, 2011.

 Under our drug discovery platform license agreement, we also have agreed to make milestone payments to the Whitehead Institute upon achieving various development, regulatory and commercialization milestones.
 For each licensed product, we agreed to make milestone payments of up to an aggregate of \$1,560,000 plus an additional amount for each subsequent approval of additional indications for a maximum number of licensed products.
-For each identified product that is not a licensed product, we agreed to make milestone payments of up to an aggregate of \$815,000 plus an additional amount for each subsequent approval of additional indications for a maximum number of identified products.
+For each identified product that is not a licensed product, we agreed to make milestone payments of up to an additional amount for each subsequent approval of additional indications for a maximum number of statistical amount for each subsequent approval of additional indications for a maximum number of identified products.
 Each type of specified milestone payment is payable only for each of the maximum number of licensed products and the maximum number of identified products, as the case may be, to achieve the applicable milestone.
 In addition, a separate milestone payment is due upon the first commercial sale of each licensed product or identified product that is a diagnostic or prognostic test.
 A single additional milestone payment is due for the first issuance of licensed patent rights in the United States, the United Kingdom, France, Germany, Spain or Italy.
 In addition, we have agreed to pay the Whitehead Institute royalties as a percentage of net sales of licensed products.
-The royalty rate is in the low single digits as a percentage of net sales for licensed products that are diagnostics or prognostics and less than one percent for identified products.
+The royalty rate is in the low single digits as a percentage of net sales for licensed products that are therapeutics, the mid single digits for licensed products that are diagnostics or prognostics and less than one percent for identified products.

 Under our license agreement with Poniard Pharmaceuticals, Inc., or Poniard, that we entered into in November 2011 relating to VS-4718 and VS-5095 and other compounds covered by a licensed patent right under that agreement that have the inhibition of Focal Adhesion Kinase as a primary mode of action, we paid an upfront license fee and agreed to pay Poniard milestone payments of up to an aggregate of \$13,250,000 upon the achievement of specified development and regulatory milestones.
-We also agreed to issue to Poniard a warrant to purchase 500,000 shares of our common stock upon the first dosing of the first patient in our first Phase 1 clinical trial of a licensed product.
+We also agreed to issue to Poniard a warrant to purchase 142,857 shares of our common stock upon the first dosing of the first patient in our first Phase 1 clinical trial of a licensed product.
 The exercise price of such warrant would be equal to the average closing price of our common stock during the five trading days preceding such issue date.
 In addition, we agreed to pay low to mid single digit royalties to Poniard as a percentage of net sales of licensed products.